sciath/sciath/docs/tutorial.rst

 .. literalinclude:: _static/tutorial/text_diff_fail_output.txt

-Note that the full path that SciATH expected the file is printed.
+Note that the full path where SciATH expected the file is printed.
 It looked for it in the same location as ``tutorial.yml``.

 You can generate the expected file with the ``-u`` flag.
 Note that this will **overwrite** this file, if it already exists!